San Antonio Criminal Defense Lawyer

 - At Hoelscher Gebbia Cepeda, PLLC, our clients are our number one priority.
 Regardless of what type of criminal charge you are facing, you can rely on our team to provide you with aggressive and professional representation both in and out of the courtroom.

 - Our law firm has extensive experience handling all types of criminal cases in and around the San Antonio area.
-Prosecutors know that we mean business, and they know that we are willing to take any case to trial to ensure our clients are treated fairly.
+Prosecutors know that we mean business, and they know that we are willing to take any criminal law case to trial to ensure our clients are treated fairly.

 - We work to create customized legal strategies for every client’s specific situation and charges.
 No two cases are exactly alike, but we have the resources to create and execute a sound defense plan on your behalf.